kanbanyte/sepb/assessments/test_plan.md

 ## Product Level
 Unit tests are used to evaluate the accuracy of the code that converts bounding box coordinates to object positions.
-The images below show the passing tests for chip position conversion, case position conversion and tray position-to-cobot movement conversion.
+The images below show the passing tests for chip position conversion, case position conversion, and tray position-to-cobot movement conversion.
 Note that the printed messages are used for diagnostic purposes, the results are printed on the final line.

 ![unit test 1](https://cdn.discordapp.com/attachments/760514738139955211/1164440984185229433/image.png)